fmgoliveira/photo-manager/cli/README.md

-A command-line interface for interfacing with Immich
+A command-line interface for interfacing with Pics

 # Getting started